Best portable Bluetooth speakers for outdoor party people

 We admit we may have been slightly swayed, as well as the VFM, by the extreme good-lookingness of the models Libratone has employed to artfully photograph lounging langorously in the vicinity of its speaker.

-Once Libratone sorts its damn app out, you'll also be able to pair two One Clicks in stereo.
-So that'll be nice.
+Now Libratone has sorted its damn app out, you can also pair two One Clicks in stereo.
+Bonus.

 Monster SuperStar Blaster